google/shenzhen-go/index.md

 This is an experimental project - expect plenty of rough edges and bugs, and no support.

+For discussions, there is a Slack channel (#shenzhen-go) at gophers.slack.com.

 ## More notes

 *   SHENZHEN GO is (for now) a strictly one-way process.
 You *cannot* import Go code